ResearchComputing/Documentation/docs/programming/MPI-Fortran.md

 >the commsize, and an error handling variable.

 *MPI_COMM_RANK()* :
->This function returns the process id of the process that called the
+>This function returns the process ID of the process that called the
 >function.
 The function takes in the MPI environment, an integer to hold the comm rank,
 >and an error handling variable.

 *MPI_FINALIZE()* :
 >This function cleans up the MPI environment and ends MPI communications.

-These four directives are enough to get our parallel ‘hello world’ program running.
+These four directives are enough to get our parallel ‘Hello World’ program running.
 We will begin by creating three integer variables, `process_Rank` , `size_Of_Cluster` , and `ierror` to store an identifier for each of the parallel processes, store the number of